ForeFoldAi/leadflow/replit.md

 - ✅ Fixed monthly trends in Analytics to show realistic data distribution with current month emphasis
 - ✅ Next 7 Days Follow-up Calendar working correctly and reflecting updated follow-up dates
 - ✅ Analytics properly shows John Smith's Aug 07, 2025 follow-up in the calendar widget
+- ✅ Fixed analytics data not refreshing dynamically by adding analytics cache invalidation to all lead operations
+- ✅ Analytics now updates in real-time when leads are created, updated, or deleted

 # User Preferences